robitalec/2023-CSEE-reproducible-workflows-workshop/README.md

-# 2023-CSEE-reproducible-workflows-workshop
+# Reproducible workflows workshop

-Developing a reproducible workflow in R using functions, targets and renv
+Workshop at [CSEE 2023](https://www.beepeg2023.ca/): developing a reproducible workflow in R using functions, {targets} and {renv}

+Developed and delivered by:

+- Alec L. Robitaille (Memorial University of Newfoundland and Labrador)
+- Isabella C. Richmond (Concordia University)
 ## Data

 Example data for this workshop is borrowed from the Palmer Long-Term Ecological Research (LTER).
 Here is the study description from the [Palmer LTER site](https://pallter.marine.rutgers.edu/):